Eufurria/.github/profile/README.md

 ## 🤝 Contributing

-We encourage contributions to our custom platform, whether by improving bots or developing new features to enhance the community experience.
+We encourage contributions from members to our platform, whether by improving bots or developing new features to enhance the community experience.

+If you're on of our members reach out to the moderation team to request acess and onboarding on our custom solutions.

 1. Fork the repo 🐾
 2. Create a new branch 🎨